mongodb/specifications/source/auth/auth.rst

 A cached value will expire within 5 minutes of the ``expiresInSeconds`` time.
 If a cached value is found but has expired, the refresh callback will be called (if given) with the OIDCMechanismServerStep1 and original OIDCRequestTokenResult arguments, and it will return a new OIDCRequestTokenResult response.

+In order to prevent a memory leak, the driver MUST loop over the existing cache at some interval, or per-authorization, to remove expired credentials from the cache.

 If the "azure" device is used, then the same caching method used for Azure KMS credentials MUST be used.   <TODO insert link to client-side-encryption>.